 You might be skeptical — that’s understandable.
-Read on and I’ll try and change your mind.
+Read on and I’ll try to change your mind.

 In the worst case scenario, the gig economy can be compared with zero hours contracts.
-There is a real danger that freelancers will end up working for a single company with everything that entails, but none of the stability or rights that come from a full-time contract.
+There is a real danger that freelancers end up working for a single company with everything that entails, except the stability and rights that come from a full-time contract.

 There has understandably been some pushback from the European parliament and other government organizations.

 On the other hand, the gig economy has proven highly successful.
 By decentralizing the business model, customers pay far less for a much quicker and more reliable service.
 So much so, that old-fashioned taxi firms are already in danger of going extinct.
-The same thing is happening with companies like Deliveroo.
+The same thing is happening across many other industries.

-When done right, the gig economy also has the potential to be highly liberating for professionals.
+When done right, the gig economy also has the potential to be highly liberating for professionals too.
 This is especially true when it comes to online, skilled work.
 Now you can pick and choose the jobs you want to take on, in order to fit your work around your lifestyle.

 Read also: Best work from home apps, gadgets, and tools